Crumlin Viaduct (Northern Ireland)

 The Crumlin Viaduct is a railway bridge in Crumlin, County Antrim.
-It has the distinction of being the only place in Ireland where a train, plane, car, and boat can theoretically cross paths, due to its unique status of being a railway bridge straddling a road bridge across a river, with Belfast International Airport two kilometers to the north.
+It has the distinction of being the only place in Ireland where a train, plane, car, and boat can theoretically cross paths, due to its unique status of being a railway bridge straddling a road bridge across a river, with Belfast International Airport two kilometres to the north.

 History

 The railway line through Crumlin opened in 1871, crossing the Crumlin River by means of a simple lattice girder bridge.
 This was replaced in 1915 with the current structure, a Pratt truss.
 The original was reused at Adelaide railway station in Belfast.
 The current viaduct was designed and built by James Findlay & Co. of Motherwell, Scotland.